dhar-sumit/calculator-app/README.md

 added the workflow to make containers

 # Added Jenkins file
-added the pipeline to fetch make docker containers etc. and do the build, test, automation in CI fkow.
+added the pipeline to fetch make docker containers etc. and do the build, test, automation in CI flow.